CS514-F17/DocumentSearch/README.md

 ### Submission Requirements

 1. Use the following link to create your private github repository for this assignment.
 The repository will be seeded with the skeleton code, test cases, and input files.
+[Lab 1]()
 2. For full credit, make sure to follow all [Style Guidelines](https://github.com/CS514-F17/notes/blob/master/Admin/style.md).
 Points will be deducted for each violation.